The Long Ships (film): Plot

 Since the ship was intended as a funeral ship, the crew begins to get superstitious and demands to return home.
 Rolfe asks the ship's captain what's the way to sway the bad luck off them, and he states that a maiden must be sacrificed to the gods.
 He pretends to do so (he kills a sheep instead) and later reveals the trick to Orm.
 After prolonged difficulties at sea, the ship is damaged in a maelstrom, and the Norse are cast ashore in a Moorish shore.
 After getting attacked and captured by the Moors, the Norse are condemned to execution, where Mansuh reencounters Rolfe and again demands to know where the Mother of Voices is.
 Mansuh's favourite wife Aminah convinces her husband to use them and their longship to retrieve the bell.
-After they sail to the Pillars of Hercules, Rolfe and Mansuh find only a domed chapel with a small bronze bell where the Viking was certain he had heard the Mother of Voices.
-Frustrated, Rolfe throws the hanging bell against a wall, and the resounding cacophony reveals that the chapel dome itself is the disguised Mother of Voices.
+After they sail to the Pillars of Hercules, Rolfe and Mansuh find only a domed chapel with a tiny bronze bell hanging in it, where the Viking was certain he had heard the Mother of Voices.
+Frustrated, Rolfe shoves the hanging bell against a wall, and the resounding cacophony reveals that the chapel dome itself is the disguised Mother of Voices.

 After a costly misadventure topples the Mother of Voices from its clifftop down to the sea, the expedition finally returns to the Moorish city, Aly Mansuh triumphantly riding through the streets with the bell in tow.
 However, King Harald and his men, including Krok, out to rescue the princess, have since conquered the city, and upon Aly Mansuh's arrival they leap out of hiding.
 The climactic battle ensues, and ends when the bell falls over and crushes Aly Mansuh; the Moors are defeated and the Vikings victorious.
 The film ends with Rolfe trying his best to persuade King Harald to mount another expedition for the "three crowns of the Saxon kings", much to Krok's amusement.

 Background

-The film was very loosely based on the two volume Swedish novel The Long Ships (1941 and 1945) by Frans G. Bengtsson, retaining little more than the title (of the English translation) and the Moorish settings of Orm's first voyage.
-Although the protagonist is named Rolfe, the film was released in Sweden with the title Röde Orm och de långa skeppen (Red Orm and the Long Ships), in a further attempt to exploit the popularity of the novel.
+The film was very loosely based on the two volume Swedish novel Röde Orm (Red Orm) (1941 and 1945) by Frans G. Bengtsson, retaining the title "The Long Ships" of the English translation, and the Moorish settings of one part of Red Orm's first voyage.
+There was also the Moorish chieftain, Almansur the Conqueror, and the great bell of St. James, from the source book.
+The protagonist in the film is an added character named Rolfe, with his younger brother named Orm.
+The film was released in Sweden with the title Röde Orm och de långa skeppen (Red Orm and the Long Ships), in an attempt to exploit the popularity of the novel with its actual hero.
 It was also intended to capitalise on the success of recent Viking and Moorish dramas such as The Vikings (1958) and El Cid (1961) and was later followed by Alfred the Great (1969).